kardwen/riverrun/README.md

 Alpine Linux and River setup

-This are my yet to be completed notes for setting up Alpine with the River window manager.
-It's called Riverrun because that is the name I gave the script that initializes everything.
+Notes for setting up Alpine Linux with the River window compositor, work in progress
-Currently it is still a mess that can barely be understood by anyone save myself, apologies for that.

 ## Installation medium